threathunters-io/laurel/doc/laurel-about.7.md

 [RfC8259]: https://datatracker.ietf.org/doc/html/rfc8259 'The JavaScript Object Notation (JSON) Data Interchange Format'

 [RfC3986]: https://datatracker.ietf.org/doc/html/rfc3986 'Uniform Resource Identifier (URI): Generic Syntax'

+### Structure

+Every audit log line produced by _LAUREL_ is one single JSON object consisting of key/value pairs that contains at least an `ID` field.

+- `SYSCALL`, `EXECVE`, `CWD`, `PROCTITLE` fields point to single JSON objects.
+- `PATH`, `SOCKADDR` fields point to lists of JSON objects.

+Every other kernel-produced audit message not mentioned above results in field pointing to a list of JSON objects.
+Details may change after the list of kernel audit message types has been reviewed.

+### Encoding of invalid UTF-8 strings and binary data

+- Most byte values that represent printable ASCII characters are reproduced as-is (but are subject to JSON string escaping rules).
+- Bytes that map to non-printable ASCII characters (less than 32/0x20; 127/0x7f) are percent-encoded.
+- Byte values that map to `%` (37/0x25) and `+` (42/0x2b) are percent-encoded.
+- Byte values outside of the ASCII range (greater than 127/0x7f) are reproduced as-is if they are part of a valid UTF-8 sequence.
+Otherwise, they are percent-encoded.

+Handling of special Unicode characters may change in the future.

 ### Translation / Enrichment